-Indicate by check mark whether the registrant is a large accelerated filer or an accelerated filer or a non-accelerated filer.
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
 See definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer \Box Accelerated filer \Box Non-accelerated filer \boxtimes
+Large accelerated filer \square

+Accelerated filer \Box

+Non-accelerated filer \boxtimes

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act.)
-Yes 🗆 No 🗵
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act.): Yes 🗆 No 🗵

-As of May 1, 2006, the number of shares of the Registrant's common stock, par value \$0.001 per share, outstanding was 148,546,120.787.
+As of May 2, 2006, the number of shares of the Registrant's common stock, par value \$0.001 per share, outstanding was 1,000.
+All of the registrant's common stock is indirectly owned by Warner Music Group Corp.